ProvableHQ/leo/documentation/cli/run.md

  ...
 ```

-If one or more of your inputs are negatives, and consequently begin with a `-`,
+If one or more inputs are negative, separate the inputs with `--`.
-you may separate the inputs with a `--` so that the command line parser
-won't attempt to parse them as options:
+This separator prevents the command-line parser from interpreting a leading `-` as an option:

 ```bash
 leo run <FUNCTION_NAME> -- <INPUT_0> -- <INPUT_1> ...